rdmark/Netatalk/README.md

 # Installation
 Follow the installation steps in the [official Netatalk 2.2 documenation](http://netatalk.sourceforge.net/2.2/htmldocs/installation.html) to configure and install Netatalk.

-As supplementary information when installing on Debian derivate Linux distros, you need at least these apt package:
+As supplementary information when installing on Debian derivate Linux distros, you need at least these apt packages:
 ```
-$ sudo apt install libssl-dev libdb-dev libcups2-dev autotools-dev automake libtool
+libssl-dev libdb-dev libcups2-dev autotools-dev automake libtool
 ```

 An example configuration that enables systemd, all the AppleTalk daemons, while disabling features that are irrelevant for classic Mac OS: